API Reference

 async def change_host(self: DBConnect, host: str) -> None:

-Establishes a connection to the specified host, but first checks under a lock that the currently connected host is different from the target host.
+Establishes a connection to the specified host.
+It then validates that the currently connected host is different from the target host.

 create_session